Expand All | Collapse All

 ARTICLE 13.
 Finance

-13.2 Checks on the bank account(s) and other negotiable instruments shall be signed by the ISE Managing Director and one other Member authorized by resolution of the Board Members.
+13.2 Checks on the bank account(s) and other negotiable instruments shall be signed by the ISE staff and one other member authorized by resolution of the Board members.

 13.3 The monies of the ISE shall be fully utilized towards promoting and achieving the objects of the ISE as set out in Article 3.